-Hopefully you already know that adjectives, or "describing words", usually come AFTER the noun [see Adjectives usually go AFTER nouns (adjective position)], and you also know these exceptions: Short and common adjectives that go BEFORE nouns (adjective position).
+Hopefully you already know that adjectives, or "describing words", usually come AFTER the noun [see Adjectives usually go AFTER nouns in French (Position of Adjectives)], and you also know these exceptions: Position of French Adjectives - Short and common adjectives that go BEFORE nouns.

 1. Adjectives qualifying a proper noun (starting with a capital letter):

 l'extraordinaire Marie Curiethe extraordinary Marie Curie

 la coquette Jacquelinethe stylish Jacqueline

 Note that cardinal numbers (un, cinq, dix, cent...) never change.

 When using both "first" and a cardinal number together (e.g., the first ten years), note that in French, the cardinal number comes first.